 Smithfield Street Bridge

-Despite it's age, the Smithfield Street Bridge remains one of the city's main arteries connecting the northern and southern shores of the Monongahela River.
+Despite it's age, the Smithfield Street Bridge remains one of the city's major arteries connecting the northern and southern shores of the Monongahela River.
 In addition to high automobile and transit use, the pedestrian walkway is a vital link between the Golden Triangle and the many attractions across the waterway at the Station Square complex.

 The First Monongahela Bridge